Opinion: Xcel’s Capacity*Connect Is a Step Forward, But Minnesota Needs a Competitive Storage Market

 Capacity*Connect is a utility-owned battery storage program.
 Rather than building one centralized battery project, Xcel will install and operate many smaller battery systems, generally expected to be in the 1 MW to 3 MW range, at commercial, industrial, institutional, and nonprofit host sites.

-The batteries will be dispatched by Xcel to support the grid during periods of high demand or localized system constraints.
-In concept, that is a very good use case for storage.
-Distributed batteries can be more than backup power; they can act as active grid resources that reduce stress on substations and feeders, improve flexibility, and potentially create room for more distributed generation.
+Xcel will dispatch the batteries during periods of high demand or when parts of the local distribution system are under stress.
+In concept, that is a very good use of storage.
+Distributed batteries can do much more than provide backup power.
+They can reduce pressure on substations and feeders, improve flexibility, and potentially create room for additional distributed generation.

 That optimism is warranted.
 Minnesota needs more storage, and utilities should be planning for a more flexible distribution grid.
-But the structure of this program deserves scrutiny.
+But the ownership and market structure of this program deserve closer attention.

 The Market Competitiveness Question

-The concern is not whether batteries are needed.
-They are.
-The concern is whether utility-owned batteries should receive a different pathway to grid access than projects developed by independent companies.
+The issue is not whether Minnesota needs batteries.
+It does.
+The issue is whether utility-owned batteries will receive a different or easier pathway to grid access than projects developed by independent companies.

 Third-party developers already face long interconnection timelines, uncertain study results, and limited hosting capacity.
-If a utility can identify constrained locations, reserve scarce grid capacity, own the assets, recover costs from ratepayers, and move its own projects through a different or faster process, the market becomes structurally tilted toward utility ownership.
+If a utility can identify the most valuable locations, reserve scarce grid capacity, own the assets, recover the costs from ratepayers, and move its own projects through a faster or different process, the market becomes tilted toward utility ownership.

-Developer groups have raised exactly that concern.
+Developer groups have raised that concern directly.
 MnSEIA warned that “giving control to just one partner” leaves out Minnesota’s experienced solar and storage developers.
-SEIA similarly argued that “competitive markets for energy storage deployment” are important to protecting ratepayers and ensuring the best value.
+SEIA similarly argued that “competitive markets for energy storage deployment” are important to protecting ratepayers and delivering the best value.

-This is especially important because Xcel has publicly identified one of the benefits of the program as unlocking or better utilizing distributed grid capacity.
-If Capacity*Connect truly expands hosting capacity and creates more room for distributed energy resources, that would be a meaningful win for Minnesota.
-But that outcome should be measured and verified.
-The state’s approval does not appear to turn that concept into a binding requirement that Xcel must open new capacity for third-party projects.
+This matters because Xcel has identified one of the program’s potential benefits as unlocking or making better use of distributed grid capacity.
+If Capacity*Connect relieves constraints and creates room for more distributed energy resources, that would be a meaningful win for Minnesota.

 Why This Matters Beyond Xcel

-A utility-led model may deploy batteries quickly, but it can also limit private investment, reduce competition, and narrow the business models available to customers and developers.
-A more competitive model would allow utilities, developers, customers, and aggregators to participate in building the distributed storage market, each bringing different strengths.
+A utility-led model may get batteries built, but it can also limit private investment, reduce competition, and narrow the options available to customers.
+A competitive market would allow utilities, independent developers, customers, and aggregators to participate, with each bringing different capabilities and sources of capital.

-That distinction matters.
-Minnesota should not have to choose between utility-led grid modernization and a competitive distributed energy market.
-The state can and should expect both.
+Minnesota does not need to choose between utility-led grid modernization and a strong independent market.
+It should expect both.

 A Useful Contrast: Illinois